Coronavirus Pandemic opening hours

 A typical session

-Children will spend time in small groups for circle time or to undertake various activities based on their next steps or interests.
+Children then spend time in small groups for circle time or to undertake various activities based on their next steps or interests.
 This can be outside or inside, and last approximately 10 minutes, or longer if the children are engaged.